Academic Writing

 -

-Identify the key areas and topics you need to cover.
+Identify the key areas and topics you need to cover in your assignment.

 -